 West Side Road

 Everybody wants to go to the Racetrack Playa and see the “sailing stones.”
 And hey, I get it.
 They are incredible to see and witness.
 The problem is, most get in over their heads when going out there.
-Racetrack Playa is in a very remote park of the park.
+Racetrack Playa is in a very remote part of Death Valley.
 While Furnace Creek is below sea level, the Racetrack is over 3,000 feet above it.
 To get there, you’ll need to drive to Ubehebe Crater which will take a little over an hour.
 From there, you’ll take the single lane, 27 mile unpaved Racetrack Rd to the playa.
 Sounds easy enough right?
-Well, Racetrack Rd isn’t just unpaved, it’s so rough you can’t really drive more than 20-30mph on it which means you’ll be on the road for around an hour.
+Well, Racetrack Rd isn’t just unpaved, it’s so rough you can’t really drive more than 15-20mph on it which means you’ll be on the road for around an hour or hour and a half.
 The surface is like a washboard so you’ll be vibrating the entire way while trying to dodge large rocks that always end up in the middle of the road.

 I’ve been there 4 times.
 The first time was with my buddy Cliff Baise in his VW Toureg.
 We made it in ok, but on the way out we hit something in the road that bend his drive shaft and we had to drive below 30mph (or else the car would shake uncontrollably) all the way to Las Vegas to get it fixed.
 The second time I was in a Chevy Suburban and we got a flat tire on the way in.
 The gravel road isn’t your typical small gravel.
-It’s big and coarse and it chews up tires like you wouldn’t believe.
-It’s also one lane so if another car comes you’ll have to pull up on the side which can easily destroy the side of a tire.
+The rocks are large and coarse and it chews up tires like you wouldn’t believe.
+It’s also one lane so if another car comes you’ll have to pull up on the side (which is just a raised mound of rocks) which can easily puncture the side of a tire.
 We put the spare on and made a very nervous drive back (since we were out of spare tires) after sunset.
-The 3rd and 4th times we rented 4×4 Jeeps from Farabee Rentals & Tours in Furnace Creek.
+The 3rd and 4th times out we rented 4×4 Jeeps from Farabee Rentals & Tours in Furnace Creek.
 The difference was night and day.
 The ride was tolerable on Racetrack Rd, we had big thick off road tires and you’re equipped with a distress beacon in case anything happens.

 After experiencing this road with a friends SUV, a rental SUV and two 4×4 Jeeps, I think that anyone making this drive without a well equipped off road vehicle is asking for trouble.
 Yes, the Jeeps are expensive but not nearly as expensive as getting a tow truck out to Racetrack Road which will cost over $2,000.
 If you want to photograph the sailing stones, do it right and do it safe.